eekinw/Food-Delivery-Website/README.md

 # bite-buddies

-This is a work in progress, created this to practice and learn routing in Vue, hence focus was not on styling, will improve the aesthetics in the near future.
+This is a work in progress, created this to practice and learn routing in Vue, hence focus was not on styling, will seek to improve the aesthetics.

 This template should help get you started developing with Vue 3 in Vite.